Show All Answers

 Do your homework!
 If you have received a fraudulent alert notification, that means a document was recorded in your name.

-Unfortunately, we no longer perform wedding ceremonies.
-However, a list of registered officiants are available.
+Our Office does not perform wedding ceremonies.
+However, a list of registered officiants is available.

 *The extenuating circumstance is decided by a judge, who will either approve or deny the hardship waiver.

-Please note: Those with out of state ID's will automatically qualify for the 3 day waiver.
+Please note: Those with out of state IDs automatically qualify for the waiver.

-To obtain a marriage license application, the following is required:
+To obtain a marriage license application, the following are required:

 Passport applications for minors: